-An independent volunteer and young professional, we first met while we were working with BASE.
+An independent volunteer and young professional, Yogina first collaborated with NERF trustees on a project with BASE.
 Yogina fundraised and delivered relief in the immediate aftermath of the earthquake, exemplifying the kind of person we're proud to know.
-She made the contacts and arrangements to get us to Gaathi, her forthright, intelligent advice and cultural insight has helped us all along the way.
-Her genuine personality and polite amusement at some of our Western concepts or approaches while dealing with things on the ground in Gaathi are a pleasure to be brought back on track by.
-We're looking forward to continue working with her in the future, especially as NERF keeps growing, we'll need all the like minded friends we can get!
+She cultivated the contacts and arrangements to get us to Gaathi.
+Her forthright, intelligent advice and cultural insight has always helped us along the way.
+Her genuine personality is greatly appreciated, as is her polite amusement and advice regarding some of our Western concepts or approaches while dealing with things on the ground in Nepal.
+We're looking forward to continuing to work with her in the future, especially as NERF keeps growing - we need all the like-minded friends we can get!

 Beebal Singh Limbu

-A trekking guide, independent volunteer, humanist and naturalist who also provided relief in aftermath of the earthquakes.
+A trekking guide, independent volunteer, humanist and naturalist, who has dedicated his life to helping those of his countrymen who are most in need.
 His care for people and the environment sparked a mutual understanding with us very early on.
-His down to earth and community focussed approach is wonderful to work with.
-Connecting us with local community groups, providing local knowledge, as a guide, translator and all around 'Guru' you could ask for none finer.
-His assistance in arranging and facilitating our activities has been vital and we're planning a charity trekking and culture program with him in late 2016.
-So if you want an experience that goes beyond just trekking and will support local industries, watch this space...
+His down to earth and community focused approach is wonderful to work with.
+Connecting us with local community groups, providing local knowledge, as a guide, translator and all around 'Guru' - you could ask for none finer!
+His assistance in arranging and facilitating our activities has been vital and we wouldn’t be able to run our sponsored trekking programme without him!

-A teacher, technician, artist and advisory member.
-From initially a simple self-funded trip to Nepal, Haley arranged donations from Ark Academy, planned art activities, brought the materials and taught the lessons, (plus carried a lot of things up mountains).
-Upon return to the UK this led to an amazing fundraising event using her design skills to create the final pieces, photographs and exhibition space experience to raise £2000.
+A teacher, technician and artist, following an initial self-funded trip to Nepal, Haley arranged donations from Ark Academy, planned art activities, brought the materials and taught the lessons, (plus carried a lot of things up mountains!).
+Upon return to the UK this led to an amazing fundraising event which greatly benefitted from her design skills to create the final pieces, photographs and exhibition space, resulting in a total of over £2000 raised.
 From her private photographic works from Nepal she has donated nearly all the proceeds to NERF, covering the the costs herself.
 More art activities, events and exciting creative collaborations are in the pipeline.